I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 - She is jealous because you spend a lot of time with just one particular work colleague who happens to be a good looking woman

-Getting insight in your woman's mind will help you identify the exact trigger of your girlfriend's jealousy.
+Getting insight into your woman's mind will help you identify the exact trigger of your girlfriend's jealousy.

 Instead of giving her any suggestions, simply ask her open-ended questions as you turn the situation around.
 Here are a few ideas.